andy-maier/python-garbagetracker/docs/intro.rst

 :ref:`Background`
 for more detailed explanations about object release in Python.

-Yagot is simple to use and provides two ways of using it:
+Yagot is simple to use in either of the following ways:

 * It provides a `pytest`_ plugin that detects collected and uncollectable objects caused by the test cases.
 This detection is enabled by specifying